magedin/extension-docs/docs/source/index.rst

-Welcome to the MAgedIn Extensions Documentation!
+Welcome to the MagedIn Extensions Documentation!
 ================================================

 **Lumache** (/lu'make/) is a Python library for cooks and food lovers